jakewright/home-automation-device-registry/README.md

 `POST /devices`

-When registering a new device, this service will test that the device controller is alive by sending a GET request to `controller-gateway/device/identifier/ping`.
-If the controller does not reply with a status code of 200 and a payload of "pong" then the device will not be registered.

 **Arguments**

 - `"identifier":string` a globally unique identifier for this device
 - `"name":string` a friendly name for the device
-- `"device-type":string` the type of the device as understood by the client
+- `"deviceType":string` the type of the device as understood by the client
-- `"controller-gateway":string` IP address of the device's controller
+- `"controllerGateway":string` IP address of the device's controller

 **Response**